Andrew Luck: 2012 season

 In his regular-season debut, Luck threw his first career interception to Chicago Bears cornerback Tim Jennings and his first career touchdown pass to Donnie Avery.
 Ultimately, Luck completed 23 of 45 passes for 309 yards, a touchdown, and three interceptions, as the Colts lost 41–21.
-The next week against the Minnesota Vikings, Luck threw for 224 yards and two touchdowns with no interceptions.
+The next week against the Minnesota Vikings, Luck threw for 224 yards, two touchdowns, and no interceptions.
 He got his first career win and did it by completing the first game-winning drive of his professional career.
 Luck won his first career road and overtime game during a week 8 game against the division rival Tennessee Titans.
 A touchdown pass to running back Vick Ballard on the first drive of overtime gave the Colts a 19–13 victory.
-In a Week 9 win against the Miami Dolphins, Luck threw for 433 yards, a new record for most yards in a game by a rookie quarterback (surpassing Cam Newton's 432 against the Green Bay Packers in 2011).
+In a Week 9 win against the Miami Dolphins, Luck threw for 433 yards, a then record for most yards in a game by a rookie quarterback (surpassing Cam Newton's 432 against the Green Bay Packers in 2011).
 He later sent his jersey from the Dolphins game to the Pro Football Hall of Fame.
 Through Week 9, Luck had thrown for the same number of yards as his predecessor, Peyton Manning.
 In Week 13 against the Detroit Lions, Luck and the Colts were trailing 33–21 with 2:39 left.
-After throwing a touchdown to fellow rookie LaVon Brazill, Luck and the Colts were able to get the ball back and get to the Lions' 14-yard line, facing a 4th down with four seconds left.
+After throwing a touchdown to fellow rookie LaVon Brazill, Luck and the Colts were able to get the ball back to the Lions' 14-yard line, facing a 4th down with four seconds left.
 Luck then threw a screen pass to Donnie Avery, who got free and ran in for the winning score, a big moment in Luck's early career.
-The win gave Luck his eighth of the season—the most wins by a rookie quarterback drafted first overall in NFL history—as well as his fifth game-winning drive on the season, tying Vince Young and Ben Roethlisberger for the most by a rookie quarterback.
+The win gave Luck his eighth of the season—the most wins by a rookie quarterback drafted first in NFL history—as well as his fifth game-winning drive on the season, tying Vince Young and Ben Roethlisberger for the most by a rookie quarterback.

-Starting every game, Luck led the Colts to 11 wins—a record for rookie quarterbacks drafted first overall, where the previous record was 8—and reached the playoffs with a team that had gone 2–14 the year before.
+Starting every game, Luck led the Colts to 11 wins—a record for rookie quarterbacks drafted first, where the previous record was 8—and reached the playoffs with a team that had gone 2–14 the year before.
 Playing against the Kansas City Chiefs on December 23, 2012, Luck broke the record for most passing yards in a season by a rookie, throwing 205 to bring his season total to 4,183.
 Cam Newton held the previous record with 4,051 yards.